medcomdk/MedComLandingPage/docs/index.md

 > Note: Clinical guidelines and use case documents are in both Danish and English.
 All the remaining documentation will be in English.

 ## 1 MedComs FHIR standards

+The business requirements describe the context in which a standard shall be used, and they are presented on a webpage for each standard.
+For a MedCom FHIR standard the technical implementation is presented in an Implementation Guide (IG).
+An IG includes several rules, extensions, profiles and more.
+Each profile describes a delimited area within healthcare e.g., a patient, an organization or an encounter.
+Some of the profiles are often used across standards.
+An example could be the Patient profile which includes the most central information about a patient or citizen such as the CPR-number or name.
+This type of profiles are called core profiles (Dansk: kerneprofiler) and are gathered in the Core IG.
+Additionally, some profiles are often used when defining a message.
+These profiles are called messaging profiles and are gathered in the Messaging IG.
+Some profiles are specific for a standard, why these are gathered in the respective IG.
+Lastly, the terminology codes including all CodeSystems, ValueSet, and ConceptMaps are gathered in the Terminology IG.
+Currently, there are three FHIR standards: HospitalNotification, CareCommunication and Acknowledgement, which all are composed of profiles from the Core, and Messaging IG as well as the IG for the specific standard, and codes from the Terminology IG.

+Due to the above mentioned, the table below is divided into three parts: the upper part describing the profiles used across standards and the middle part describing the profiles specific for a standard as well as the business requirements for a standard, and the lower part describing the terminology used in the standards.

+The modernized FHIR standards will in time replace existing MedCom standards.
+HospitalNotification replaces
+<a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS17/Dokumentation/XDIS17.pdf" target="_blank">XDIS17</a> &
+<a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS20/Dokumentation/XDIS20.pdf" target="_blank">XDIS20</a>, CareCommunication replaces
+<a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20korrespondance/EDI/Dokumentation/DIS91.pdf" target="_blank">DIS91 </a> & <a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20korrespondance/XML/Dokumentation/XDIS91.pdf" target="_blank">XDIS91 </a>, and Acknowledgement replaced <a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20CONTRL/EDI/Dokumentation/CTL01.pdf" target="_blank">XCTL01 </a>
+& <a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20CONTRL/XML/Dokumentation/XCTL01.pdf" target="_blank">XCTL01 </a>.

+Links to the webpage presentations of the standards can be found in the table below.
+On the webpages is links to the IG and other relevant information.”

 In the table below is a short description of each MedCom FHIR standard as well as a link to obtain more information about the specific standard.
 The table is divided in two parts, the upper representing the core profiles that creates a foundation for reuse of the profiles that are used across the standards and the lower representing profiles special to the standard.
 A MedCom FHIR standard is composed by both core profiles and specialized profiles.